Custom AI Voice Agents: The Ultimate Guide

 • 24/7 availability across time zones with no wait times or missed queries.

-• Off-the-shelf solutions often charge per interaction or per minute.
+• Cost optimization - Off-the-shelf solutions often charge per interaction or per minute.
 Custom agents can reduce long-term costs, especially at scale.

 • Massive scalability – handle thousands of conversations in parallel without performance loss.